Skip to content

 Some providers (notably OpenAI) enforce a 64-character limit on tool (function) names.
 Claude Code can generate tool names that exceed this limit.

 Claudex automatically truncates tool names longer than 64 characters when sending requests to OpenAI-compatible providers and transparently restores the original names when processing responses.
-This roundtrip is fully transparent — no configuration needed.
+This roundtrip is fully transparent.

 Claudex supports one-shot (non-interactive) execution for use in CI/CD pipelines, scripts, and automation: